Grozer Turkish composite horn bow

 Customer Service

-CUSTOMER SERVICE If you have any questions, need help or are interested in our traditional recurve bows, do not hesitate to contact us .
+If you have any questions, need help or are interested in our traditional recurve bows, please do not hesitate to contact us.
 We are always at your disposal.
-Shipping & Delivery The country of origin is Hungary.
-We send parcels using trackable postal service.
-You get a tracking number upon shipping so you can check where your shipment is at any time.
-From November 2017 all our shipments cost 45 USD to any country. *EU standard postal service does not accept insured packages for UK, Mexico, Canada and…
+Shipping & Delivery Country of Origin: Hungary.
+Tracking: We send parcels using trackable postal service.
+You will receive a tracking number upon shipping so you can check your shipment at any time.
+Cost: From November 2017, all shipments cost 45 USD to any country. *Note: EU standard postal service does not accept insured packages for UK, Mexico, Canada, and Norway.
+Some other…

 Read More